rclone/rclone/MANUAL.md

 In the case the object is larger than 5Gb or is in Glacier or Glacier Deep Archive storage the object will be uploaded rather than copied.

+### Cleanup ###

+If you run `rclone cleanup s3:bucket` then it will remove all pending multipart uploads older than 24 hours.
+You can use the `-i` flag to see exactly what it will do.
+If you want more control over the expiry date then run `rclone backend cleanup s3:bucket -o max-age=1h` to expire all uploads older than one hour.
+You can use `rclone backend list-multipart-uploads s3:bucket` to see the pending multipart uploads.

 #### Restricted filename characters

 S3 allows any valid UTF-8 string as a key.